 Household Benefit Payment

 The ECAP annual threshold maximum is $750 per federal fiscal year (October 1 – September 30) which includes both regular ECAP and life-threatening.
-ECAP will pay the minimum amount to resolve the energy crisis for at least 30 days.
-When the utility service is off, ECAP pays for one month of average usage plus the reconnection fee.
-When ECAP is approved for a life-threatening emergency, ECAP also pays any additional negative arrearage to mitigate the household’s medical crisis.
-For additional information, view article LIHEAP/ECAP: Prepaid Utility Accounts & LIHEAP.
+ECAP will pay the minimum amount to resolve the energy crisis for at least one month.

-Refillable Fuel (Propane)
+Refillable Fuel – Propane

 How much refillable fuel can eligible clients receive?